 Description

-River Oats is a perenniel cool season grass (C3 photosysthesis), but it makes seed in the fall like a warm season grass.
-This species has a fibrous root system that serves as a soil stabilizer in areas prone to erosion; the rhizomes (underground stems) often form colonies.
-River Oats also propigates by seed, and it is wind pollinated.
-This grass prefers moist sites in sun or shade, however it will grow on drier sites that are shady.
-River Oats will grow under walnut trees.
-The common name refers to the appearance that is similar to Oats; it is also called Northern or Inland Sea Oats, Inland Wood Oats, and Uniolia latifolia.
+Chasmanthium latifolium, commonly known as River Oats, Northern or Inland Sea Oats, Inland Wood Oats, and Uniolia latifolia is a perennial cool season grass, but it makes its seed in the fall.
+Its fibrous root system serves as a soil stabilizer in areas prone to erosion.
+The rhizomes (underground stems) often form colonies.
+River Oats propagates by seed, and it is wind pollinated.
+This grass prefers moist sites in sun or shade; however, it will grow on drier sites that are shady and will also grow under walnut trees.

 Wildlife notes

-The seeds of River Oats are eaten by various birds including quail and turkey as well as some rodents.
+River Oats seeds are eaten by a variety of birds such as quail and turkey and also by some rodents.
 Deer also relish the seeds and eat them directly off of the plant.
-The foliage is consumed by deer as well as the caterpillars of several butterfly species.
+Deer and the caterpillars of several butterfly species eat the foliage.

 Forage notes

-This grass is highly palatable and continuous grazing can eliminate it from the area.
-It is a great species for moist soil areas in sun or shade and it also does well in drier shady places as well.
-During winter, the brown forage retains palatability better than many other species that are brown and dormant during the winter.
+This grass is highly palatable to livestock, and overgrazing can eliminate it from an area.
+It does well in moist soil areas in sun or shade, or in drier shady places as well.
+During winter, the brown foliage continues to be palatable (more so than many other species that are brown and dormant at the same time).

 Landscaping notes

-This grass is a beautiful ornamental species and grows well in shady locations.
-The cool green color of summer gives way to a purplish bronze in fall.
-The flattened seedheads, which dance in the breezes of late summer and fall, are beautiful in a landscape and are a great choice for fresh and dried flower arrangements.
+This grass is a beautiful ornamental species that grows well in shady locations.
+Its cool green summer color gives way to purplish bronze in fall.
+The flattened seedheads dance in the breezes of late summer and fall.
+It is a beautiful addition in a landscape and a great choice for fresh and dried flower arrangements.

 Restoration notes